starside/SimpleSpreadsheet/README.md

     `1 1 2 *`

 Evaluation will proceed as expected.
 Difficulties arise in preventing infintite loops, which is easy enough to fix.
 Storing values of already computed cells is less easy to fix, and I have not implemented it.

-The recursive solution is more efficient in the sense that it does not need to compute the value of a cell more than once, but it does have recursion limits and overhead.
+# Platforms

 I include a sample input.csv.